MicrosoftLearning/MS-4012-Microsoft-Copilot-Web-Based-Interactive-Experience-for-Executives/Instructions/Demos/1-microsoft-copilot-web.md

 ### Demo Steps

-> [!NOTE]
-> If you want to use your own prompts, start with a topic of general knowledge that’s interesting to you or your customer.
+> **NOTE:** If you want to use your own prompts, start with a topic of general knowledge that’s interesting to you or your customer.

 1. Switch to the Edge tab with Copilot open and the Web scope selected.